-Now, regardless of where you are planning to bug in or out you will need to have a number of basic preps, such as food, water, and supplies.
+Now, regardless of where you are planning to bug in or out you will need to have a number of basic preps, such as food, water, and gear.
 Urban survival does come with a number of challenges you won’t find outside of the cities, or that are magnified inside the cities, and you need to know how to handle these challenges.
 With that in mind, let’s begin with the basics.

 Dan’s note: if you live in the city, your plan A should be to bug out.